Deck & Fence Restoration FAQ

-My advice to someone who thinks their deck is in rough shape is to give a professional deck restoration company like ours a chance to refurbish their deck, cleaning, sanding, sealing, or use a solid color stain (2 coats) a quality solid color deck stain like Arborcoat, Cabot solid stain, or porch and patio stain like Benjamin Moore’s Porch & patio not cause issues like these gimmicky quick-fix products do.
+My advice to someone who thinks their deck is in rough shape is to give a professional deck restoration company like ourselves a chance to refurbish their deck: Cleaning, sanding, sealing, or use a solid color stain (2 coats) a quality solid color deck stain like Cabot solid stain, Flood-pro solid stain, or porch and patio stain like Benjamin Moore’s Porch & patio will not cause issues like these gimmicky quick-fix products do.

 Q: I want my deck/fence to look as natural as possible, I want a stain & sealer that doesn't add any color to the deck/fence, yet protects the deck/fence - what would you recommend?

 A: Using a deck or fence stain without any color will protect against water absorption BUT it will not protect your deck, or fence from shifting color.
 You will notice in about 3 to 6 months (depending on sun exposure) the deck start to shift color and start to turn grey.